This post may include affiliate links.

 SIMPLE THINGS I DID TO SURVIVE, ADAPT AND CHANGE IN THE FIRST YEAR OF MY GRIEF

-My journey starting from rock bottom…
+My journey starts from rock bottom…

 Journaling to help me find a new sense of identity